 - Use basic grammatical forms, including the present, past and conditional tenses, periphrastic verbs, articles, and adjectives, pronouns, the negative, and word order.

-Spring 2021 taught by Prof. Adi Mahalel (University of Maryland) synchronously.
+Spring 2024 taught by Prof. Adi Mahalel (University of Maryland) in a converged learning classroom.